zfoteff/zfoteff/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/zachary-foteff/)](https://www.linkedin.com/in/zachary-foteff/)

 Hi, my name is Zac Foteff.
-I am a senior at Gonzaga University pursing a Bachelors of Science in Computer Science.
-Recently, I have accepted a full-time software engineering role at Kroger Technology.
+I am a graduate of Gonzaga University, and full-time software engineer at Kroger Technology.
 You can find my personal website [here](http://zfoteff.herokuapp.com) and will be updated frequently as I work to make it look as amazing as possible

 Here is a list of the tech and software I have experience with
 ![Python3](https://img.shields.io/badge/Python-3776AB?style=flat&logo=python&logoColor=white)